saharashahab/Hackathon_Team13/dataset/README.md

 ---

-## 📊 Dataset Features
+## 📊 Dataset Variables

-Each dataset includes the selected following fields:
+Each dataset includes the following variables:

 - **`PatientName`**
 - **`Birthdate`**